virtUOS/transcription-whisper/README.md

 Some of its features are:
 - Supports transcriptions with or without simultaneous translations to multiple languages.
 - Simple interface.
-- Access to two of Open AI's Whisper models (base and large-v3).
+- Configurable access to Open AI's Whisper models (tiny, base, small, medium, large-v1, large-v2, large-v3, large-v3-turbo).
 - Supports upload from videos and audio files (up to 1gb).
 - Users can edit and download transcription results in 4 different formats (txt, vtt, srt and json).
 - Diarization support to detect multiple speakers (up to 20).